MarkBlumenthal/forex-trading-assistant/README.md

 Using the System

-Select Currency Pair: Click on any of the 7 available pairs Anytime Analysis: Click "Analyze [Pair] Now" for current market conditions Session-Specific Analysis: Use "London Open" or "US Open" buttons Account Settings: Set your account balance and profit target (default £50 per trade) Trading Decision: System will show:
+Select Currency Pair: Click on any of the 7 available pairs
+Analyze: Click "Analyze [Pair] Now" for current market conditions Account Settings: Set your account balance and profit target (default £50 per trade) Trading Decision: System will show: